Murderlon/the-things-network/docs/product-biography.md

 ### Brainstorm
 ![](assets/books.jpg)
-The brainstorm is a series of sketches, some of them inspired by the wide range of data visualisation books available at CLEVER°FRANKE.
+The brainstorm is a series of sketches, some of them inspired by a wide range of data visualisation books available at CLEVER°FRANKE.

 These three books served the most as reference:
 - **Infographic Designer's Sketchbooks** *by S. Heller & R. Landers*